What Paperwork Is Required for Selling a House by Owner in Oklahoma?

 What Should I Do When I Receive an Offer?

-- Look Over the Offer: Check all details like the price, any contingencies, and the closing date.
-Make sure they match what you want.
+- Look over the Offer: Check all details, such as the price, any contingencies, and the closing date, to make sure they match what you want.

 - Get Advice: Even though you’re selling without a real estate agent, talk to others who have done FSBO sales or professionals familiar with FSBO sales in Oklahoma.